 The Standards within this document form the claims administration manual, for the purposes of section 192A of the 1987 Act.

-All insurers are expected to comply with these Standards, except for Coal Mines Insurance Pty Ltd and the Workers Compensation (Dust Diseases) Authority (Dust Diseases Care).
+All insurers are expected to comply with these Standards, except for Coal Mines Insurance Pty Ltd and icare.
 However, SIRA encourages all insurers operating in the NSW workers compensation system to adopt the overarching claims management principles and any relevant Standard.